Protein isoform

-A protein isoform, or "protein variant", is a member of a set of highly similar proteins that originate from a single gene or gene family and are the result of genetic differences.
+A protein isoform, or "protein variant", is a member of a set of highly similar proteins that originate from a single gene and are the result of genetic differences.
 While many perform the same or similar biological roles, some isoforms have unique functions.
 A set of protein isoforms may be formed from alternative splicings, variable promoter usage, or other post-transcriptional modifications of a single gene; post-translational modifications are generally not considered.
 (For that, see Proteoforms.)
 Through RNA splicing mechanisms, mRNA has the ability to select different protein-coding segments (exons) of a gene, or even different parts of exons from RNA to form different mRNA sequences.
 Each unique sequence produces a specific form of a protein.

-The discovery of isoforms could explain the discrepancy between the small number of protein coding regions genes revealed by the human genome project and the large diversity of proteins seen in an organism: different proteins encoded by the same gene could increase the diversity of the proteome.
+The discovery of isoforms could explain the discrepancy between the small number of protein coding regions of genes revealed by the Human Genome Project and the large diversity of proteins seen in an organism: different proteins encoded by the same gene could increase the diversity of the proteome.
 Isoforms at the RNA level are readily characterized by cDNA transcript studies.
 Many human genes possess confirmed alternative splicing isoforms.
 It has been estimated that ~100,000 expressed sequence tags (ESTs) can be identified in humans.
 Isoforms at the protein level can manifest in the deletion of whole domains or shorter loops, usually located on the surface of the protein.